Lisa Krieg , Director of Enrollment Services / Associate Vice President for Campus Affairs

 If you are enrolling in a second bachelor's degree program, you are not eligible for grants/scholarships.
 However, you may be eligible to receive funds from student loan and student employment programs.
 Eligibility for student loan funds is contingent upon the student's prior loan indebtedness.

 There are three ways to pay for study abroad at Carnegie Mellon: exchange programs (departmental or university-wide), sponsored study abroad, and external programs.
+For more detailed information, visit the Office of International Education website.

 Undergraduate Tuition Exchange Programs